decentralized-identity/bbs-signature/draft-bbs-signatures.md

 **NOTE** All binary data below is represented as octet strings encoded in hexadecimal format

+**NOTE** These fixtures are a work in progress and subject to change

+Further fixtures are available in (#additional-bls12-381-ciphersuite-test-vectors)

 #### Key Pair

 Following the procedure defined in (#keygen) with an input IKM value as follows